mayankdutta/programming_basics/Prototype Model.md

 - user use the prototype, specifies new requirements.
 - writing final requirement.
 - rapid construction

+##### Example
+- client explains a particular layout for his UI.
+- dev not able to understand the client idea.
+- dev will make a rough prototype and shows it to the client till he is satisfied.
+- Its like making a draft.
 #### Evolutionary

 ##### Model (unstable requirement)